 Moving houses is an enterprise, isn’t it?
-Packing, getting rid of useless but loved items, sending boxes with winter clothes… Then, there is always the excitement for the new mixed with nostalgia for the piece of the world that we’re leaving behind.
-Maybe peering into painters’ bedrooms will help us move forward and leave our own little rooms, and even get inspired with interior design!
+Packing, getting rid of useless but loved items, sending boxes with winter clothes… Maybe peering into painters’ bedrooms will help us move forward, leave our own little rooms, and even get inspired with interior design!

-De Hooch was a master of peering into the private spaces of his contemporaries as most of his paintings are glimpses of domestic life.
+Pieter de Hooch was a master of peering into the private spaces of his contemporaries as most of his paintings are glimpses of domestic life.
 How to recognize a de Hooch interior?
 He usually painted a room with an open window or door.
 This deepened the perspective of the painting and added a symbolic message of hospitality and pure life.
-Such views through an open door/window even have a specific art-historical term doorkijkje from Dutch ‘glimpse’.
+Such views through an open door/window even have a specific art-historical term doorkijkje from Dutch “glimpse.”

-This is probably the most famous painting presenting a private bedroom.
+This is probably the most famous painting from painters’ bedrooms.
 Van Gogh painted it because he wanted to capture the sense of tranquility he felt while being there.
 His choice of the color palette was not arbitrary, as he described in a letter to his brother Theo:

 Ainmillerstrasse was a street in Munich which at the beginning of the 20th century became a stronghold for the artistic bohéme and a spot for many painters’ bedrooms.
 Among Rilke, Schönberg, Franz Marc there were also Wassily Kandinsky and Gabriele Münter who moved in together in 1908 (as an unmarried couple, they later married in 1911 after 8 years of engagement).
 The two had met in 1902 in the art school “Phalanx”, where Kandinsky worked as a teacher.